replikativ/datahike/doc/contributing.md

 - Once approved, merge the PR to master.
   + This will deploy the new release to clojars.
 - Test the new jar (e.g. using in a real project).
-- Create a new release/tag on github https://github.com/replikativ/datahike/releases
+- Create a new release/tag on GitHub https://github.com/replikativ/datahike/releases